 Further pre-financing payments are intended to be split among the reporting periods.
-However they are presented as a single global amount in the special conditions, as the actual pre-financing payments are based on the updated budget forecast for the following reporting period, presented using the Forecast Budget and Follow-up template in the action;
+However they are presented as a single global amount in the special conditions, as the actual pre-financing payments are based on the updated budget forecast for the following reporting period, presented using the Forecast Budget and Follow-up template in Annex VI (financial reporting formats).